-As the name suggests, Decaf coffee doesn’t include any caffeine.
-Coffee might be a great beverage, but regular consumption of coffee can have adverse effects on the body.
-This is why many people choose to remove the caffeine from their drinks.
+Decaf coffee is coffee that contains less caffeine than regular coffee.
+While coffee might be a great beverage, regular consumption can have adverse effects on the body.
+This is why many people choose to remove caffeine from their drinks.

 How Is Decaf Coffee Made?

-Liquid carbon dioxide is another substance that is used to remove the caffeine from coffee beans.
+Liquid carbon dioxide is another substance that is used to remove caffeine from coffee beans.

 When is the caffeine removed from the coffee?
 Well, it takes place way before the beans are taken for roasting.